Creating & Understanding Financial Statements

 of the data presented in each statement are as follows:

 Statement of Activity

 period of time, such as a month or year.
-The Statement of Activity, also known as the Statement of Revenue and Expenses, reflects a church or nonprofits' support and revenue, expenses, and changes in net assets (fund balances) for a certain period of time such as month, quarter, or year.
+The Statement of Activity, also known as the Statement of Revenue and Expenses, reflects a church or nonprofits' support and revenue, expenses, and sometimes even the changes in net assets (fund balances) for a certain period of time such as month, quarter, or year.
 (Note: an Income Statement (Statement of Activity) by Fund in Aplos will show the fund balances at the bottom of the statement, but most accounting software does not show fund balances on the Statement of Activity.)

-It shows the church or nonprofit’s source of income and how they used their resources.
-The form of the statement will depend on the type and size of an organization and the accounting method used.
-However, the statement must show the changes in restricted, temporary restricted, permanently restricted and total net assets.
+This statement shows the church or nonprofit’s source of income and how they used their resources.
+The form of the statement will depend on the type and size of an organization and the accounting method and software used.

 Statement of Financial Position

 (Balance Sheet) — shows assets, liabilities, and net assets as of the end of a period such as a month, quarter, or year.
 Because it shows how the two sides of the accounting equation